 - Finally, it is worth noting that the "Refresh Dataset" option is for on-demand use when you want to immediately use the latest version of your source dataset.
 This does not apply to - and is not needed for - nightly scheduled predictions (when you have prediction syncing turned on).
-With prediction syncing enabled, Kraken will always query the defined data provider when generating nightly scheduled predictions; in other words, Kraken automatically "refreshes" the apply dataset when scheduled predictions are run.
+With prediction syncing enabled, the defined data provider will always be queried when generating nightly scheduled predictions; in other words, the apply dataset is automatically "refreshed" when scheduled predictions are run.

 Refreshing datasets for all data providers EXCEPT for CSV files:

 When training a new model or refining an existing model with data you have already loaded into Kraken, the "Refresh Dataset" option is available by clicking the gear icon next to the ANALYZE button and then clicking "Refresh Dataset".
 This instructs Kraken to clear the cache of existing data and re-query the data you already defined when you created the data provider.

 When applying data to create predictions with data you have already loaded into Kraken, and when applying a different dataset to existing predictions (using the DEPLOY option from the Analysis overview screen), the "Refresh Dataset" option is available by clicking the gear icon next to the PREDICT button and then clicking "Refresh Dataset".
 This instructs Kraken to clear the cache of existing data and re-query the data you already defined when you created the data provider.

 Refreshing datasets for CSV file data providers: